natancox/stardog-docs/src/docs/console.html.md

 ## A Screenshot Tour...

-Seriously, this is a lot more fun if you just [download](http://stardog.com/) the damn thing and hit it with yr browser!
+Seriously, this is a lot more fun if you just [download](http://stardog.com/) the damn thing and hit it with a browser!

 ### Login